MichaelsPlayground/NfcCreditCardReaderBasic/readme.md

 "applications" because a credit card may serve for special purposes.

 Most of the data on the card is in a data structure called **TLV** = **T**ag | **L**ength | **V**alue.
-To analyze the data it is extreme helpful to use a TLV-library, for that reason I'm adding the
+To analyze the data it is extreme helpful to use a TLV-library, for that reason I'm adding the **BER-TLV** library from Evgeniy.

+As the response from the card is just binary data it is helpful to use a TLV decoder to get a human readable form of the data.
+If you prefer a copy & paste workflow you can use the "official" EMV tool to do the work (link below).
+If you want to print the response within your program you need another library for this task.
+I used the library **EMV-NFC-Paycard-Enrollment** from Julien Millau.
+This library is a complete card reading library but I'm using just the "pretty print" part of it.

 This document will explain the general procedure to get access to the data on the card.
-In some other documents you get the programmaticall commands to read a VisaCard, MasterCard and a (German) GiroCard (see links below).
+In some other documents you get the programmatically commands to read a VisaCard, MasterCard and a (German) GiroCard (see links below).

-There are xx steps to read the PAN (primary account number = credit card number) and the card's expiration date that needs to get executed in this workflow:
+There are 7 or 9 steps to read the PAN (primary account number = credit card number) and the card's expiration date that needs to get executed in this workflow:

 1) read the main directory using the **select PPSE** command.
 This will retrieve all applications and their **Application ID** available on the card